WDAqua/ReMatch/README.md

 running main file is straightforward **./main.py**

 ## Any other issues while running the code:
-Please email to Yaser (yaser.jaradeh@uni-bonn.de) or Kuldeep (kskuldeepvit@gmail.com) if you face any problem.
+Please email :email: to Yaser (yaser.jaradeh@gmail.com) or Kuldeep (kskuldeepvit@gmail.com) if you face any problem.